nikhilkalhan92/Project-2/README.md

 #### Please find below my testing process for all pages via mobile and web: ####

 #### All Pages ####
-2. Background - I tested this on Chrome and Safari on all devices.
+1. Background - I tested this on Chrome and Safari on all devices.
-3. Text: I checked that all text is in the correct and consistent size and font.
-I also checked that there were no typos.
+2. Text: I checked that all text is in the correct and consistent size and font.
+I also checked that there were no spelling errors.

 #### Responsiveness ####
 1. I checked that all pages and elements were responsive.
-Checking each page on mobile and website and adjusting screen size to find breakpoints.
+To find breakpoints, I adjusted the screen sizes on mobile and website.
 It worked as expected.

 #### HomePage ####

-1. Introduction button - When selecting the "introduction" button, a popup modal appears with a short summary of the game with an embedded video.
+1. Rules button - When selecting the "rules" button, a popup modal appears with rules of the game.
 This worked as expected.
-2. Rules button - When selecting the "rules" button, a popup modal appears with rules of the game.
-This worked as expected.
-3. Start game button - When selecting the "start game" button, the browser redirects to the game page.
+2..
+Start game button - When selecting the "start game" button, a popup modal appears to the game page.
 This worked as expected.

 #### Footer ####
 1. Facebook - When selecting the Facebook icon, a new tab opens and redirects to the Facebook website.
 It worked as expected.